eibex/reaction-light/README.md

 - Optional update notifications and error reporting to your own Discord server
 - No need to rely on developer mode and IDs

-You can host the bot yourself by configuring the `config.ini` file.
+You can host the bot yourself by configuring the `config.ini` and `files/activities.csv` file.

 ## Contents
 - [Requirements](#requirements)